 - Raised, round, skin-colored bumps

-- Are small — typically under about 1/4 inch (smaller than 6 millimeters) in diameter
+- Small bumps — typically under about 1/4 inch (smaller than 6 millimeters) in diameter

-- Characteristically have a small indentation (umbilication) or dot at the top near the center
+- Bumps with a small dent or dot at the top near the center

 When to see a doctor